solana-labs/solana/book/src/running-validator/validator-testnet.md

 * Stable testnet may be maintained by different validators than mainnet

-The Beta testnet is used to showcase and stabilize new features before they are marked Stable.
+The Beta testnet is used to showcase and stabilize new features before they are tagged for release.
 Application developers are free to target the Beta testnet, but should expect instability and periodic ledger resets.

-The Edge testnet is intended for Solana protocol developers, not application developers.
-It tracks the tip of the master branch, not any release.
 Regarding stability, all that can be said is that CI automation was successful.

 ### Get Testnet Version